mavryk-network/bake.mavryk.org_content/en/mavbake/tutorials/how-to-bake-basenet.md

 ---
-title: "How to Bake on Ghostnet"
+title: "How to Bake on Basenet"
 weight: 1
 type: docs
-summary: Using MavBake to bake on the Ghostnet Mavryk perpetual testnet
+summary: Using MavBake to bake on the Basenet Mavryk perpetual testnet
 ---

-## Ghostnet
+## Basenet

-Ghostnet is Mavryk' perpetual testnet.
-In the context of MavBake, Ghostnet is intended to provide a no-consequences testing environment where you can learn how to properly bake and pay using MavBake and MavPay.
-It's highly recommended for all serious bakers to have a Ghostnet setup running, to help test protocol migrations.
+Basenet is Mavryk' perpetual testnet.
+In the context of MavBake, Basenet is intended to provide a no-consequences testing environment where you can learn how to properly bake and pay using MavBake and MavPay.
+It's highly recommended for all serious bakers to have a Basenet setup running, to help test protocol migrations.

 ## Preparation